 Proverbs 3:5 -6 “Trust in the LORD with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take.”

-3. Sometimes we suffer because of our own mistakes.
-Another thing is we should never test God.
+Sometimes we suffer because of our own foolish decisions.
+Also, remember, we should never test God.

 In my life I’ve suffered because I followed the wrong voice.
 I did my will instead of God’s will.
 I can’t blame God for my mistakes, but what I can say is God brought me through it and made me stronger and smarter in the process.